timbitz/Whippet.jl/README.md

 ## Index Building Strategies

 If you are building an index for another organism, there are some general guidelines that can help to ensure that the index you build is as effective as it can be.
 In general you should seek to:
-  * Use only the highest quality annotations you can find (for human we use TSL1-level).
+  * Use only the highest quality annotations you can find.
+  * If a high-quality annotation set like GENCODE, contains both high and low quality transcripts, filter it!
+For human, we only use TSL-1 annotations.
   * Avoid giving annotations with 'indels' such as ESTs or mRNAs without filtering out invalid splice sites first.
   * If you plan to align very short reads (~36nt), decrease the Kmer size (we have used 6nt before), otherwise the default Kmer size (9nt) should be used.